What sparked the Iran protests?

-While she hated to compare these “horrible situations”, Sadr said Iran needed the same action from the West that it had shown towards Russia over the invasion of Ukraine.
+While she hated to compare two “horrible situations”, Sadr said Iran needed the same action from the West that it had shown towards Russia over the invasion of Ukraine.

 “Elites cannot continue to enjoy their normal life,” she said.

 Iran is already one of the most sanctioned countries in the world.
-Exports of many goods, such as certain medicines and aeroplane parts, are blocked, while the country is frozen out of the world banking system.
+Exports of many goods, such as medicines and aeroplane parts, are blocked.
+The country is also frozen out of the world banking system.

-According to Roulla, such sanctioning of "essential goods" had increased the power of an "aristocratic elite" by "making people completely dependent .. and allowing them to weaponise food and medicine".
+According to Roulla, such sanctioning of "essential goods" had increased the power of an "aristocratic elite" by "making people completely dependent [on the state] ... allowing them to weaponise food and medicine".